Activities for team building and games for your virtual team

 Try arranging your talk using one of these guidelines, whatever your goal:

 A concept board: The most basic type of brainstorming.
 Ahead of time, send everybody an agenda and make them come to the meeting with three to five suggestions.
-Talk about them and have specific ideas, queries, or issues contributed by people.
-Fist to five: Have everybody come up with brainstorm solutions to a problem, then go through them one by one by holding up a fist or up to five fingers.
-A fist means you 're not on board and that means you think it's a brilliant idea with five fingers out.
+Talk about them and have ideas, queries, or issues contributed by people.
+First to five: Have everybody come up with brainstormed solutions to a problem, then go through them one by one by holding up a fist or up to five fingers.
+A fist means you’re not on board and that means you think it’s a brilliant idea with five fingers out.
 Everyone then has a case mentioned as to why they picked the fingers they did.
-Went well, went well, could have done better: We use this process at The Muse for quarterly retrospectives and post-mortems programme.
-Have everybody jot down on Post-it notes things they think were going well, stuff they thought was going OK, and stuff that didn't go well or should have been handled differently, and sort the Post-its into their respective categories.
+Went well, went well, and could have done better: We use this process at The Muse for quarterly retrospectives and post-mortem programs.
+Have everybody jot down on Post-it notes things they think were going well, stuff they thought was going OK, and stuff that didn’t go well or should have been handled differently, and sort the Post-its into their respective categories.
 Talk through them once all the ideas are on the table and come up with potential solutions for the problem areas.

 79. Do a “Show and Say”

-This would be a perfect way to get the colleagues to brag a little about their successes, and to motivate them to keep posted about what everybody else is focused about.
+This would be a perfect way to get the colleagues to brag a little about their successes and motivate them to keep posted about what everybody else is focused on.

-This you can even do on a small scale.
-If you're a team of two or three, spend a few minutes a week or once a month sitting together and discussing something that each participant is focused on, encouraging individuals to ask questions, send advice, and provide positive feedback.
+You can even do this on a small scale.
+If you’re a team of two or three, spend a few minutes a week or once a month sitting together and discussing something each participant is focused on, encouraging individuals to ask questions, send advice, and provide positive feedback.

 Activities to create teams during the working day

-These events are perfect for longer gatherings, even whether you want to stay away from your desk for an afternoon even a few hours.
+These events are perfect for longer gatherings, even if you want to stay away from your desk for an afternoon or even a few hours.

 80. Share your Identity

 A different option?
-Fill out this "user manual" for everybody and share their results with the team.
+Everyone should fill out this “user manual” and share their results with the team.

 81. Unit or Card Games to Enjoy

-You don't need me to convince you that board games put people together (just read about the benefits of networking over games in this article).
-And there are a few nice, office-friendly alternatives out there!
+You don’t need me to convince you that board games put people together (just read about the benefits of networking over games in this article).
+There are a few nice, office-friendly alternatives out there.

-Apples to Apples (a SFW edition of Cards Against Humanity), Code Names, Pandemic, and Jenga are available – all games that involve teamwork.
-There are also non-tabletop games that involve nothing but a phone or a pen and paper, including Celebrity or Heads Up (available on iOS and Android).
+Apples to Apples (an SFW edition of Cards Against Humanity), Code Names, Pandemic, and Jenga are available – games that involve teamwork.
+There are non-tabletop games that involve nothing but a phone or a pen and paper, including Celebrity or Heads Up (available on iOS and Android).

 Pulling out any games in the middle of the workplace might be dumb, but you may be shocked to discover that doing so loosens the staff and pushes them to work together in unexpected, innovative ways.